vpon-sdk/vpon-sdk.github.io/en/web/web.en.md

 # Tips
 ---
-* All Android-relevant information are listed left.
+* All Web-related information are listed left.
-* The right sidebar tells you where you are in current article.
+* The right-sidebar will indicate the position where you are in current page.
-* Besides, please click the higher right corner language bar for your favored language and platforms if you are in need of theses.
+* Switch to the Language and Platform you need via the tool bar on top-right.

-Still have problems?
-Please send us,[Vpon FAE](mailto:fae@vpon.com).
-We will render the best service for you.
+More questions?
+Please contact us via [Vpon FAE](mailto:fae@vpon.com).
+We will help to figure it out ASAP!

 [1]: {{site.baseurl}}/web/original-banner/